-When you are a digital marketer or playing a role in sales, marketing development or PR, chances are that you send a lot of emails.
+When you are a digital marketer or playing a role in sales, marketing development, or PR, chances are that you send a lot of emails and the email response rate is matters.

 Sending a lot of emails…!